 2. Do a Double Decker Tour of the city

-As well as being the Garden City, Christchurch is also considered the most English city outside of England so there’s nothing more fitting than an open-top double decker tour.
+As well as being the Garden City, Christchurch is also considered the most English city outside of England so there’s nothing more fitting than an open-top double-decker tour.
 This is a great way to see most of the city sights and learn about Christchurch in a short amount of time.

 3. Take a trip to Akaroa

 Christchurch is definitely not all about the city centre.
 For those of you with more time, be sure to add Akaroa to your Christchurch travel itinerary!
-The Akaroa Peninsula is not only considered the “French Town” of New Zealand, it’s also a mecca for wildlife.
+The Akaroa Peninsula is not only considered the “French Town” of New Zealand, but it’s also a mecca for wildlife.
 As well as walks, great eateries and bike rides, getting out on the Akaroa Harbour is almost guaranteed to give you some sightings of Hector’s dolphins, little blue penguins, seals and seabirds!

 Location: Akaroa is 1h25 minutes drive from Christchurch City Centre down State Highway 75.
 Bus trips and shuttles also depart from Christchurch city.